-- Do the home exercise program twice daily as you were instructed by your hospital physical therapist (see pages 38-39 for the postoperative exercises). - Remember to take a short walk every one to two hours that you are awake.
+- Do the home exercise program twice daily as you were instructed by your hospital physical therapist (see pages 40-41 for the postoperative exercises). - You may have precautions for a few weeks after surgery, please refer to your discharge instructions. - Remember to take a short walk every one to two hours that you are awake.
 This is especially important after surgery.